wolfsharkltd/retro-level-editor/README.md

 ## Target platforms

 Targeting Win32 for now; trying to remain open to keeping project cross platform but not testing or supporting any other configurations at this time.

+## License
+Retro Level Editor is licensed under the MIT License, see LICENSE for more information.